 |---|---|

 Processing times can vary based on embassy workload and document completeness.
-Apply with enough lead time โ 2โ3 weeks before you need the visa is a safe buffer.
+Apply with enough lead time — plan for up to 3 weeks before you plan to travel.

 Picking up your visa (in-person):